BIATeam/BIADocs/versioned_docs/version-V5/30-BIAToolKit/90-Templates.md

 The error can provide from the template content or from specific code into the BIADemo file.
 :::
 #### PartialInsertionMarkupNotFoundException
-The markup where insert the partial content has not been found into the BIADemo file.
+The markup to insert the partial content has not been found into the BIADemo file.
 :::tip
 Check the `partialInsertionMarkup` of the template item into the `manifest.json` and the content of the BIADemo file (use the `outputPath` to find it).
 You can verify the templates too if the target file to fill with partial content is a generated file.
 :::